Kourizon/AreYouTheOne/README.md

 Jeffrey Gao
 Fall 2022 Honors CSE 2050

-Implementation of the "IDEAL", "RANDOM", and "EDUCATED" algorithms Still not 100% sure on the consistancy of Educated, but it seems to have not run into any errors after a multitude of tests
+Implementation of the "IDEAL", "RANDOM", and "EDUCATED" algorithms are complete Change the variables in AYTO.py to record data for different algorithms.
+Options are ideal_week, random_week, and educated_week.
+Additionally, you must label your data.
+Some recommended names are 'ideal', 'random', and 'educated'
+This will create and update a csv file to store the data

+AYTOgraphs.py will represent the data with certain labels in a histogram.
+You can change what data it uses by changing the input label